How to stay safe when taking Uber or Lyft

 The driver should know the answer to “What’s my name?” or “Who are you here to pick up?”
 Never get into an Uber, Lyft or any other private car unless the driver can first identify you by name.

 While a driver might also ask you to verify their name for their own peace of mind, you should still ask them to identify you.
-Only asking a driver, “Are you ___?” isn’t enough because a faker will lie and say yes to any name you say.
+Asking a driver, “Are you ___?” isn’t enough because a faker will lie and say yes to any name you say.

 If they’re your actual driver, they will also already know your destination.